saltcorn/saltcorn/README.md

 ## Trying out Saltcorn

 A multitenant instance of Saltcorn is running at [saltcorn.com](https://saltcorn.com), and you can create a new application under a subdomain at [https://saltcorn.com/tenant/create](https://saltcorn.com/tenant/create).
 This service is free but there are no guarantees about the security or availability of your application or the information you are storing.
-This service should only be used to explore the capabilities of saltcorn.
+This service should only be used to explore the capabilities of Saltcorn.

-To try out Saltcorn on you desktop, make sure you have node.js 16+ (18+ preferred) and npm installed. then run these commands on the command line:
+To try out Saltcorn on you desktop, make sure you have node.js 16+ (18+ preferred) and npm installed.
+Then run these commands on the command line:

 ```
 npm config set prefix ~/.local